 Stephanie Van Ness

 Stephanie is Assoc.
-Director of Marketing and Chief Storyteller at Integrated Computer Solutions, Inc. (ICS), and its brands Boston UX and Boston.ai.
-A marcom strategist with one foot in classic creative and the other in the AI-enhanced future, she writes about software development and tech innovations like gesture-controlled medical devices and autonomous vehicles.
-Stephanie holds a B.S. in journalism from Boston University, where she learned how to turn complex ideas into content people actually want to read.
-Her work appears in Embedded Computing Design, Medical Design & Outsourcing, Mass Device, Today’s Medical Developments, Medical Design Briefs, Medical Device + Diagnostics, Connected World, UX Collective and more.
+Director of Marketing and Chief Storyteller at ICS and its brands Boston UX and Boston.ai.
+She's a marcom strategist with one foot in classic creative and the other in the AI-enhanced future, writing about software product development, from tech innovations to cybersecurity.
+A Boston University J-school grad, she specializes in turning complex ideas into content people actually want to read.
+Her work has been featured in Embedded Computing Design, Medical Design & Outsourcing, Mass Device, Today’s Medical Developments, Medical Design Briefs, Medical Device + Diagnostics, Connected World, UX Collective and more.

 Articles by Author